zdravkov/kendo-docs/getting-started/mobile/scrollview.md

 The Kendo Mobile Application automatically initializes the Mobile ScrollView for every element with `role` data attribute set to `scrollview` present in the views' markup.
 Alternatively, it can be initialized using jQuery plugin syntax in the containing mobile View **init event handler**.

+The widget supports two operation modes - standard and data bound.
+The first one is suitable for displaying static content, while the second one provides remote data virtualization.
+If the ScrollView has a DataSource set during the initialization it will operate in data bound mode.

 ### Initialize mobile ScrollView using a role data attribute.

     <div data-role="scrollview">